-Once you start building up a tool collection, you quickly start running into storage issues.
-You might have a tool box already, in which case, you’re well aware of its shortcomings.
-Tool boxes are tough, yes, but so prone to disorganization that the bottom can easily become a black hole of screwdrivers, hammers, and other common go-to tools.
+There comes a point when collecting a complete DIY set of tools starts causing storage issues.
+A tool box might do the trick, but they definitely have their shortcomings.
+Tool boxes are tough, but they’re so prone to disorganization that the bottom can easily become a black hole of screwdrivers, hammers, and other common go-to tools.

-The best tool bag options, on the other hand, are carefully designed to provide as much organization as possible while being lightweight for easy toting.
-They’re also durable—a tool bag made from a quality material (e.g., doubled-canvas, nylon, or polyester) can last a lifetime!
+The best tool bag, on the other hand, is carefully designed to provide as much organization as possible while being lightweight for easy toting.
+These bags are also durable.
+A quality tool bag made from materials like doubled-canvas, nylon, and polyester can last a lifetime.

-If you have a lot of small hand tools, meters, and gadgets, you don’t want them all piled up at the bottom of your tool bag.
-For you, the more pockets, the merrier—and the less messy.
-The best tool bags have plenty of storage options for keeping your gear stowed away properly and safely—leading to more efficient workflow and better end results.
+If someone has a lot of small hand tools, meters, and gadgets, they probably don’t want them all piled up at the bottom of a tool bag.
+For these DIYers, the more pockets, the merrier—and the less messy.
+The best tool bags have plenty of storage options for keeping gear stowed away properly and safely—leading to more efficient workflow and better end results.

 Thick nylon, canvas, and polyester are all excellent materials for the main construction of a quality tool bag.
 They’ll withstand a lot of weight and sharp tools won’t poke through the sides.
 Rubber makes a top-notch base for a tool bag due to its durability and non-slip attributes.
-Inexpensive bags made of cheaper materials like faux leather and low-grade nylon are bound to rip prematurely and end up costing you more in the long run when you have to replace them.
+Inexpensive bags made of cheaper materials like faux leather and low-grade nylon are bound to rip prematurely and end up costing more in the long run when it comes time to replace them.

 Zippers and Buckles

-There’s no sense organizing a tool bag if everything falls out of it when you drive off the job site.
-These bags are meant to be closed and secured, so make sure the bag you choose uses a high-quality zipper or buckle system.
-Look for large, nylon zippers with pull tabs that you can operate with a gloved hand.
+There’s no sense organizing a tool bag if everything falls out of it in the truck or backseat.
+These bags are meant to be closed and secured, so make sure any bag chosen uses a high-quality zipper or buckle system.
+Look for large, nylon zippers with pull tabs that operate with a gloved hand.
 As for buckles, look for traditional bags with metal buckles and leather straps, which will hold up well over time.
-If you prefer more lightweight buckles, go for durable nylon over plastic.
+If there’s a preference for lightweight buckles, go for durable nylon over plastic.